a land holder talking with a land manager

 As a land manager, your livelihood depends on your ability to manage your business in a way that maximises profit while aligning with your goals and being sustainable into the future.

-This rule of thumb highlights the importance of looking at the bigger picture and putting a plan in place that will guide your management practices and allow you to track the results of changes you implement.
+This rule of thumb highlights the importance of looking at the bigger picture and putting a plan in place that will guide your land management plan in the Fitzroy Region and highlight practices that allow you to track the results of changes you implement.

 Embracing the opportunity – A GRASS project